Robinyo/serendipity/docs/architecture/database-seeds/parliament-of-australia/README.md

 Annotate each seeder class with `@Order(value)`.
 The value parameter is an integer, and seeders with lower values will execute before those with higher values.

-For example, we need to seed the Political Parties (i.e, create Organisations) before we can create a Relationship (e.g., Membership) between a Political Party (an Organisation) and a Senator (an Individual).
+For example, we need to seed the Political Parties (i.e, create an Organisation for each Political Party) before we can create a Relationship (e.g., Office Holder) between a Political Party (an Organisation) and a Senator (an Individual).

 ```
   | Party                  | Role            | Relationship   | Role               | Party                  |